ETIMC/Report/typst/sections/Sprint 3.typ

 Introduction to sprint 3
 - Naevn nye switches blev valgt
+- Noget om at testere gerne ville have LEDs

 /*
 - Conclude what the test from sprint 2 did for the further development plans.